 Materials and Design

 The Shocking Blue’s shell is made of 40.7g/m2 DWR-coated ripstop nylon fabric from Japan-based Asahi-Kasei.
 Many companies spec their winter sleeping bags with warm colors: oranges, reds, yellows.
 But here again, Valandre takes its own path: the Shocking Blue’s shell is an icy, cold pale blue that really is true to its name.
-Many top-of-the-line winter sleeping bags incorporate ultralight waterproof-breathable shell fabrics, while the Valandre’s soft, wrinkly Asahi-Kasei shell relies on DWR for water resistance.
+Many top-of-the-line winter sleeping bags incorporate ultralight waterproof-breathable shell fabrics, while the Valandre’s soft, wrinkly Asahi-Kasei shell relies entirely on DWR for water resistance.

 The Shocking Blue’s 80 separate shell fabric panels are designed to naturally lift off a sleeper.
 Valandre alternately calls this a “tubular bell” and “3D-baffle” design.

 Valandre seems to be bucking the industry by spec’ing a non-waterproof fabric for the Shocking Blue shell, but they may be on to something.
 Despite advances, waterproof-breathable fabrics still don’t breathe as well as non-waterproof fabrics.
 On other high-end sleeping bags with waterproof-breathable membranes, I’ve observed the down sticking lightly to the inside of the shell by the morning, indicating that water vapor from perspiration has cooled and become trapped on the inside of the membrane.
 I have never noticed this issue with the Shocking Blue.
-A waterproof-breathable fabric may be better at shedding water from the outside, but how often is liquid water sloshing around in extremely cold environments?
+A waterproof-breathable fabric may be better at shedding water from the outside, but how often is liquid water sloshing around in below-freezing environments?
 The Valandre’s DWR shell fabric still does a good job blocking water, but does a great job handling the moisture on the inside of your bag.

-Valandre’s own measurements suggest that this is the case.
+The interior measurements of the Shocking Blue suggest that this is the case.
 The medium-sized Shocking Blue, rated to -4℉, has an interior shoulder measurement of 65.4in.
 The Odin, rated to -22℉, has an interior shoulder measurement of only 60.2in.
 The Thor, Valandre’s coldest-weather bag rated to -40℉ also shares the 60.2in shoulder measurement.
 The Bloody Mary, a somewhat warmer bag than the Shocking Blue at +11℉, has a shoulder measurement of 62.6in.
-Though all of these sleeping bags are included in Valandre’s Shocking Blue Series of sleeping bags, it’s clear that the flagship Shocking Blue and the Bloody Mary are designed to be used while wearing more clothing inside of the bag, while the Odin and Thor.
-One might reasonably wonder why these bags are all included in the “Shocking Blue Series” of sleeping bags.
+Though all of these sleeping bags are included in Valandre’s Shocking Blue Series of sleeping bags, these significantly different interior measurements suggest that the flagship Shocking Blue and (to a lesser extent) the Bloody Mary are designed to be used while wearing more clothing inside of the bag, while the Odin and Thor are designed to be used with less.

 The Shocking Blue ships with two accessories, a compression sack and a larger mesh storage bag.
 Neither is especially flattering to the Shocking Blue.
 The non-waterproof compression sack is a bit crude and heavy, and the single line of widely-spaced stitches on the drawcord sleeve has already started to pull out on both sides of the drawcord.
 The larger mesh bag for long-term storage is about 50% too small and doesn’t allow the Shocking Blue to fully loft.
 I bought a cotton storage sack from another company.